-People who suffered alopecia (permanent hair loss) after taking the chemotherapy drug Taxotere (docetaxel) may be able to sue the drug's maker for negligence.
+Nevadans who suffered permanent alopecia (hair loss) after taking the chemotherapy drug Taxotere (docetaxel) may be able to sue the drug's maker for negligence.
 For a decade, women all across America have been taking Taxotere with no forewarning that it may result in them losing their hair forever.
 These victims may be entitled to sizey compensatory damages for:

 In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Taxotere lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What can I do if I lost my hair from Taxotere in Las Vegas, NV?

 - 4. How do I prove a Taxotere claim in Las Vegas, NV?